King and Country: Production

 The novel had been filmed for Australian TV in 1962 as The Case of Private Hamp.

 Reception

 The film was re-released by American International Pictures (AIP) in 1966 and developed a cult following.
 However in 1973 Losey said that records had the film recording a loss.

 The New York Times called it "an impressive achievement," noting "As usual, Mr. Losey has drawn the best from his actors," and concluding that "Some of its scenes are so strong they shock.
 Those who can take it will find it a shattering experience."

+Theme

+King and Country is based on an actual incident during World War I written by James Lansdale Hodson, a defense attorney in the court-martial of army deserter Private Arthur Hemp.
+The film is set during a global conflict in which 750,000 British soldiers alone perished.
+Tens-of-thousands of allegations against military personnel for misbehavior were issued, 3,000 of which ended in sentences of death; of these, over 300 were carried out.

+A personal drama in which no combat appears, King and Country is an examination of how injustice is rationalized by a class-conscious officer corps and acted upon in the interests of military discipline and morale.